 Day 24: Chobe National Park to Livingstone (Zambia) (Brunch / D)

-Once everyone has returned to the camp at Kasane they will get back onto the truck and continue to the town of Livingstone where there will be the opportunity to view the Falls from the Mosi-oa-Tunya National Park, Zambia.
+Once everyone has returned to the camp at Kasane they will get back onto the truck and continue to the town of Livingstone where there will be the opportunity to view the Falls from the Mosi-oa-Tunya National Park, Zambia or take an optional sunset boat cruise on the Zambezi River.
 Another fantastic photo opportunity.